Osiris-Team/Osiris-Team/dev_contract.md

 Developer Ownership: Any pre-existing tools, components, or libraries developed by the Developer prior to or outside the scope of this agreement remain the property of the Developer.

-Client License: The Developer grants the Client an exclusive, perpetual, worldwide, royalty-free license to use Background Technology that is integrated in the Work Product, solely as part of the Work Product delivered.
+Client License: The Developer grants the Client a non-exclusive, perpetual, worldwide, and royalty-free license to use, modify, and distribute any Developer-owned Background Technology incorporated into the Work Product, solely as necessary for the use and operation of the Work Product as delivered.

+This license does not apply to any Background Technology or component that is governed by an existing license (including third-party open-source software), which shall apply in accordance with its own terms.
+The Developer represents and warrants that all such components will be clearly disclosed and properly attributed at the time of delivery.

 Developer Use: The Developer retains the right to use Background Technology for other projects, provided it does not infringe upon the Client's rights in the Work Product developed.